raeperd/nextjs-paper/lib/content/article/markdown-syntax.md

 aliases : ["migrate-from-jekyl"]
 ---

-This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
+This article offers a sample of basic Markdown syntax that can be used in NextJS-Paper content files, also it shows whether basic HTML elements are decorated with CSS in a `/public/app.css`
 <!--more-->

 ## Headings